mailprak/cortex/README.md

 For more options, run:
 `cortex create-synapse -h`

-To add a neuron to the synapse to be planned in sequance, run:
+To add a neuron to the synapse to be planned in sequence, run:

 `cortex add-neuron --synapse app_network_latency --neuron /usr/neurons/check_web_proxy_conn_config --sequence`